 The question we hear increasingly is, “Are these things worth the time and money?”
 The answer is, “Sometimes.”
-We were part of HighTechXL’s Impact Summit last month, and it was amazing because we saw a level of sophistication missing in a lot of innovation centers, even in the U.S.
+We were part of HighTechXL’s Impact Summit earlier this summer, and it was amazing because we saw a level of sophistication missing in a lot of innovation centers, even in the U.S.

 Also, send us the details on your event to firstname.lastname@example.org and we’ll get it posted ASAP.

 Hightech Venture Days 2017, 18 & 19 Oct., Dresden

 Hightech Venture Days has closed startup registration for this year, but put this on your 2018 calendar.
 This is not a celeb speaker event.
 This is where promising tech startups go to get funding from international investors.

 About 15 percent of participating startups get funded here, or meet future partners at Hightech Venture days, according to the website.

 That might sound like a small percentage.
 But the email we received had this interesting factoid: Between 2014 and 2016, there were 565 venture-backed exits in Europe totaling 90 billion euros.
 Which is why one of the featured panels is “Activating Venture Capital for European Innovation” on Wed., 18 October.

 It looks like the format is panels, then investors get to meet about 40 selected startups for one-on-ones.